 Brossard, Longueuil, Boucherville, Chambly — the South Shore sits on a thick layer of marine clay with one of the region's highest water tables.
 We know every municipality and its unique challenges.

 Montreal's South Shore is one of Quebec's most problematic regions for foundations and water infiltration.
 The area sits on thick Champlain Sea clay deposits — a soil that contracts during dry periods and swells during heavy rains.
 Combined with a water table often very close to the surface and massive suburban expansion since the 1970s, this geology creates demanding inspection conditions requiring deep knowledge of the terrain.
+The housing stock varies sharply between the older Longueuil and Saint-Lambert cores — with heritage duplexes, stone foundations, and cast iron plumbing dating to the early 1900s — and the newer 1980s–2000s suburban ring of Brossard, Candiac, and Sainte-Julie, where pyrite and rapid-build quality are the dominant concerns.
+The catastrophic 2011 Richelieu River floods displaced thousands of families and permanently changed how we evaluate riverside properties in this region.
+Before making an offer, learn why buyers should never skip an inspection.

 Each South Shore municipality has its own geological and housing profile.
 Discover the challenges specific to your city.